Defeat At DramaFever Awards Won't Stop Song Joong-ki, Song Hye-kyo From Being The Best Couple

 The SongSong couple did not bag the award for the Best Kiss either.

 Last year, the couple shared the stage several times.
-Together, Song Joong-ki and Song Hye-kyo won the President’s Award and the KBS Drama award under the ‘Best Couple’ category.
+Together, Song Joong-ki and Song Hye-kyo won the President’s Award and the KBS Drama Award under the “Best Couple” category.
 They also won several excellence awards.

 The 5th DramaFever Awards ceremony would be the first event in which Song Hye-kyo wouldn’t be sharing the limelight with Song Joong-ki.